marschall/stored-procedure-proxy/README.md

 - [Ebean](https://ebean-orm.github.io/apidocs/com/avaje/ebean/CallableSql.html) falls back to manual parameter registration for out parameters as well.
 - [Querydsl](https://github.com/querydsl/querydsl/issues/15) has no support at all
 - [Sql2o](https://groups.google.com/forum/#!topic/sql2o/4Fdh5VjZ-uk) seems to have no support at all
+- [spwrap](https://github.com/mhewedy/spwrap) is similar in spirit but requires more annotations and is currently a bit less flexible

 While they all have their use case none of them fitted our needs.